 The Center, our Founder, Abbot, and Teacher

-Thomasville Buddhist Center is a 7,208 sq. ft. multipurpose religious, educational, and charitable center parented by Mount Sinai Faith, Hope, and Love Ministries, Inc. (MSFHLM).
+Thomasville Buddhist Center (TBC) is a 7,208 sq. ft. multipurpose religious, educational, and charitable center parented by Mount Sinai Faith, Hope, and Love Ministries, Inc. (MSFHLM).
+TBC is intentionally "Off-Grid" in order to do our part to reduce our carbon footprint in the world.
 Once a progressive Southern Baptist Church, Thomasville Buddhist Center is an anomaly of what it means, and looks like to “be ye transformed by the renewing of your minds,” as the Apostle Paul encouraged.
 Having been inspired to look deeper into the humanity, and true altruistic nature of Christ as a human being, the body experimented and induced itself with the teachings of the Buddhadharma (Buddhist teachings), and well, the curve towards Dharma was established.
 Guided by the church’s progressive Christian pastor, and interfaith minister, Rev. T. Marquis Ramsey, STM, PhD, the journey of transformation began.
 In 2008, Dr. Ramsey, while yet a Christian minister, publicly announced his intention to “leave the institution of the Church,” and "follow the Middle Path."
 Today, the center is known and recognized by many across the globe as a compassionately radiating Buddhadharma teaching Sangha that finds great resonance with the actions of Jesus as a unique framework to help all sentient beings, suffer less.
 Dr. Ramsey continues to lead and direct Thomasville Buddhist Center as its abbot, and director, however now, he leads as Bushi Yamato Damashii, the name given to him by his Zen budo Sensei, Shihan Harris Brody.
 A beautifully compassionate, genuinely loving, and brilliant thinker, Bushi lives to "serve this present age" by helping to heal sentient beings from the sickness of human "unconsciousness."
 Bushi is a direct student and authorized teacher of two of the country’s most insightful Buddhist teachers, Repa Dorge Odzer (Lama Justin Von Bujdoos), and Lama Rod Owens.

-Bushi Yamato Damashii with his teacher, Lama Justin Von Bujdoos in New York.
+Bushi Yamato Damashii with his teacher, Lama Justin Von Bujdoos (Repa Dorje Odzer) in New York.

 Bushi and Lama Rod Owens at the Wild Goose Festival 2016.
 Bushi received his authorization to teach Dharma from Lama Rod Owens.